coda/packs-sdk/docs/reference/sdk/interfaces/core.Identity.md

 [core](../modules/core.md).Identity

-The runtime version of IdentityDefinition with the current pack ID injected if a different one isn't set by the maker.
+The runtime version of [IdentityDefinition](core.IdentityDefinition.md) with the current Pack ID injected if a different one isn't set by the maker.

 ## Hierarchy